About us

 Dr. Anne Fanatico, Director and Co-Founder

-Dr. Anne Fanatico is Co-PD of the USDA Going Whole Hog grant and Director of Frontline to Farm.
+Fanatico is the Director of Frontline to Farm.
 She is a Professor in Appalachian State University’s Goodnight Family Department of Sustainable Development.
-Dr. Fanatico teaches agroecology and has worked in agricultural research, teaching, and outreach for 30 years.
+Dr. Fanatico has worked in agricultural research, teaching, and outreach for 30 years.
 During that time, she has developed sustainable livestock production systems, conducted research in ecological poultry production, and conducted research and led programs in sustainable agriculture outreach.
-The daughter of a Korean War Veteran, Dr. Fanatico wants to use her own experience and Frontline to Farm’s strong focus on livestock and agroforestry, which can provide ecosystem services and resilience in agriculture, to help the next generation of farmer Veterans and beginning farmers be successful in sustainable agriculture.
+The daughter of a Korean War Veteran, Dr. Fanatico wants to to help the next generation of farmer Veterans and beginning farmers be successful in sustainable agriculture.

 Dr. Lynn Gibbard, Co-Founder and Former Co-Director

-Dr. Lynn Gibbard is former Co-PD of the USDA Going Whole Hog grant and former Co-Director of Frontline to Farm (F2F).
-She is a Professor in Appalachian State’s Department of Communication and former Chair of Appalachian State’s Military Affairs Committee (M.A.C.).
+Gibbard is a Professor in Appalachian State’s Department of Communication and former Chair of Appalachian State’s Military Affairs Committee (M.A.C.).
 Dr. Gibbard grew up subsistence farming.
 She has a deep appreciation for how central sustainable agriculture is to the health and welfare of local communities.
-She has worked with farmers in numerous nonprofits focused on agriculture, sustainability, and community development in the U.S. and abroad.
 As a Veteran of the United States Army and the U.S. Army Reserve, Dr. Gibbard helps veterans transition to farming and uses her skills as a strategic communication practitioner to build a network of support organizations and community organizations.
-Fanatico and Gibbard co-founded Frontline to Farm in 2020 and co-directed it through mid-2025.

 Eddy Labus is a Marine Corps veteran and has worked with Frontline to Farm via NC Cooperative Extension, National Center for Appropriate Technology, and as a consultant.